seriouslegend2/Fog-Based-Video-Processing-with-Pareto-and-ACO/README.md

 - **Task Segmentation**: Each video frame is converted into a byte stream and treated as an individual task.
 - **Distributed Fog Network**: Deploys three fog nodes using Docker containers.
 - **Fog Node Selection**: A Pareto optimization approach determines the most suitable fog head for task processing.
-- **Task Scheduling**: The selected fog head uses Ant Colony Optimization (ACO) to distribute tasks across other fog nodes effectively.
+- **Task offloading**: The selected fog head uses Ant Colony Optimization (ACO) to distribute tasks across other fog nodes effectively.

 ---